bobleesj/bobleesj.github.io/docs/source/essays.rst

 exchange contact information, have lunch or dinner afterward to build trust.

-To reiterate, we attend in-person events to cultivate professional relationships that benefit each other’s careers.
+To reiterate, we attend in-person events to cultivate professional relationships that benefit each other's careers.
 A poster is a session that allows one to identify a group of audiences that may turn into a professional network.
-During a poster, we remain open, interactive, and vulnerable to identify each other’s needs and find complementary skills.
-If both agree, we collaborate to advance each other’s careers.
+During a poster, we remain open, interactive, and vulnerable to identify each other's needs and find complementary skills.
+If both agree, we collaborate to advance each other's careers.

 Practice is costly
 ------------------